lessw2020/perception_tools/README.md

 # perception_tools
-additional utils for working with Unity perception package
+additional utils for working with Unity perception package, which generates synthetic images for AI training.

-some various utils to improve the workflow with unity perception package.
 First up - perception to coco converter for 2D bounding boxes.

 Perception outputs all the data in their own format,